jsmithdev/dynamic-picklist/README.md

 # Dynamic Picklist

-This component is a dynamic picklist that allows you to set the options dynamically
+This LWC is a dynamic picklist that allows you to set the options dynamically based on the object, field, and record type.

 ## Attributes